thomasmikava/spaced-repetition/docs/matching-requirements.md

 ### Interactive Elements

-- Incorrect answers have a red "?" button that reveals the correct answer
+- Incorrect answers (after submission) have a red "?" button that reveals the correct answer (hidden in Assessment mode)
 - Correct and partial answers with explanations have a blue "i" icon showing explanation on hover
 - Revealing an answer replaces the drop zone with non-editable text and sets `isRevealed: true`